3liz/proj4rs/README.md

 There is a [`index.html`] file for testing the WASM module in a navigator.

-For security reason you need to run it from a server; you can pop up a server from python with the following command:
+For security reasons, you need to run it from a server.
+You can start a Python server with the following command:

 ```
 python3 -m http.server